mietek/pol/README.md

 *You* compose input: you select words and combine them into fairly complex phrases; your program spends considerable effort deciphering this input and extracting its meaning.
 In reply it will not go through any such elaborate procedure.
 You’ll see that most of its output consists of the word OK.
 You are talking to the computer, but it is hardly talking to you; at best it’s grunting.

 I maintain that the two processes have nothing in common, that the computer does not prepare output in a manner analogous to you preparing input.
 In [Chapter 8](#8-programs-that-think) I’ll describe a way your program can compose complex output messages.
-Although such a technique might provide a 2-way dialog, it has even less similarity to interpreting input.
+Although such a technique might provide a two-way dialog, it has even less similarity to interpreting input.

 ### 6.1 Output routines

-You will need 3 output subroutines; conceivably you could get by with 2.
+You will need three output subroutines; conceivably you could get by with two.
 One to type a number of spaces.
 One to type a number of characters from a specified location (TYPE<sub>N</sub>).
 One to type characters until it encounters a space (TYPE<sub>B</sub>) and including the space.
 This last depends on your dictionary format, for it is used to type entry words.
 Of course, these should use the fetch and deposit subroutines you use for input.

 Let us use the composition of an error message as an example.
 You have just typed an input message, the carriage is positioned at the last character.
 First you want a space.
 Then use TYPE<sub>B</sub> to type the current word.
 It caused the error and will tell you where it occurred.
 You don’t need this for an unbuffered device.
 Then use TYPE<sub>B</sub> again to type a word that describes the error.
 Avoid long error messages—you’re the one who will wait while they’re typed.
 You can detect a number of errors, so it’s worth your while to devise a routine to generate them.